janverschelde/PHCpack/src/doc/source/options.rst

 because the polyhedral homotopies are applied with pipelining, interlacing the production of the mixed cells on one thread with the solving of a random coefficient system with the other threads.
+To run on all available cores, call as ``phc -b -t``, omitting the number of tasks.

 The focus on ``-b`` is on isolated solutions.
 For a numerical irreducible decomposition of all solutions,